cmike444/epicstore/README.md

-# Chris Mikelson's First Ruby on Rails Application
+# First RoR App

-This is the Chris's first working version of a Ruby on Rails application using the pinteresting sample application with [*One Month Rails*](http://onemonthrails.com)
+This is Chris's first working version of a Ruby on Rails application using the pinteresting sample application with [*One Month Rails*](http://onemonthrails.com)

 by [Chris Mikelson](http://chrismikelson.com)